ugurdonmez/pokemon-card-collection/README.md

 ## Expanding the ESLint configuration

+Future work
+- better ui
+- add lint
+- fix paths for import (sometimes @ or .)
+- use all custum or antd (I would use tailwind if I have more time)

 If you are developing a production application, we recommend updating the configuration to enable type aware lint rules:

 - Configure the top-level `parserOptions` property like this: